kenxwagner/Built2GSDSite/README.md

 <h1> <a href="http://www.built2GSD.com">Built2GSD.com</a></h1>

 <h2>When you want to get stuff done.</h2>
 <p>Portfolio, projects, and products.
-This is also the
+Maybe, this is also the
 testing site for apps prior to stand alone hosting, if applicable.</p>

 <ul>